Nursing with Pre-Registration (Adult) MN(T)

 - EH8 9AG

-Due to high demand we operate a competitive selection process.
-We may be able to consider applications made between 26 January 2022 and 15 April 2022 if place are available after all on time applications have been fully considered.
+We operate a competitive selection process.
+We will only consider applications made between 25 January 2023 and 30 June 2023 if places are still available after all on time applications have been fully considered.
 We strongly recommend you apply by the January deadline to be considered.

 Find out more about the general application process for postgraduate programmes: